-The eldest of Michelle (Shelly) Dival's six grandchildren, Jacson, was born with Down Syndrome and, at the age of seven, he was diagnosed with autism spectrum disorder (ASD).
-After some research Shelly discovered the work being undertaken overseas on the relationship between architecture and autism.
-The intersection between them became her ‘obsession' and she decided to learn everything she could about how our built environment affects those with ASD.
+The eldest of Michelle (Shelly) Dival's six grandchildren, Jacson, was born with Down Syndrome and at the age of seven he was diagnosed with autism spectrum disorder (ASD).
+After some research, Shelly discovered work being undertaken overseas on the relationship between architecture and autism.
+Being a building designer, this intersection became Shelly's 'obsession' and she strove to learn everything she could about how built environments affect those with ASD.
 She realised Australia lacked expertise in this area yet thousands of individuals and families live with autism and could benefit from a more positive interaction with their built environment.
 After 25 years designing buildings, her professional and personal lives meshed.